 Puppet labs have released an open source Python library that you can use if you don’t feel like writing up your own code – py-awsaudit.

-Spot pricing can allow your to save up to 90% on some resources, yes that wasn’t a typo - 90%.
+Spot pricing can allow you to save up to 90% on some resources, yes that wasn’t a typo – 90%.
 Early on, many people were hesitant about using spot pricing because it was not well understood and difficult to utilize with many workloads, Amazon has been working hard to make spot pricing more accessible.

 You can now use spot pricing when launching Elastic Map Reduce clusters, in EC2 AutoScaling groups, Elastic Beanstalk and AWS CloudFormation to name a few.
 If you are a cost conscious customer, it has never been easier.
 With the launch of the spot fleet API, spot pricing is really starting to become more accessible and will deliver amazing savings.